ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Relay Resource cooperate with the attacker or that the attacker is able to compromise these TLS connections.

-The total number of affected messages affected by server key compromise can be limited by regular rotation of server keys.
+The total number of messages affected by server key compromise can be limited by regular rotation of server keys.

 ## Client Clock Exposure